syadavdev/js-sample-code/database_engineering/README.md

 ## Run any JS file
 To run it from VScode, you have to change launch.json file.
-From terminal, you can use node <filename>.
+From terminal, you can use node engine.